lsst-dm/dm_dev_guide/tools/git_lfs.rst

 to configure Git to use Git LFS in your :file:`~/.gitconfig` file.

 Next, we need to tell Git that DM's LFS storage services don't need a password for reading.
-Begin by activating Git's `credential store`_ helper for DM's Git LFS storage services by pasting these lines into your :file:`~/.gitconfig` file:
+Begin by activating Git's `credential store`_ helper for DM's Git LFS storage services by adding these lines into your :file:`~/.gitconfig` file:

 .. code-block:: text